 Interested in applying?

-Whether you are new to Landmark College or are a former student interested in returning for a baccalaurate degree, you can apply here.
-(The re-enrollment process for Landmark College alumni can be found under the Former Students tab.)
+Whether you are new to Landmark College or are a former student interested in returning for a baccalaureate degree, you can apply here.
+(The re-enrollment process for Landmark College alumni can be found under the Returning tab.)